 IAA delivers an international programme to a predominantly Jordanian school population.
 All students are encouraged to study Arabic regardless of nationality.
-The language of instruction is English with Arabic taught at all grade levels and Spanish offered as a third language (Language A/B) in the Secondary School.
+The language of instruction is English with Arabic taught at all grade levels and Spanish offered as a third language in Secondary School.
 It is intended that all graduating IAA students will be bilingual in English and Arabic.
-The home language of Arabic is used in some classes depending on grade level, including Religion (in Primary and Secondary), Social Studies in Arabic (SSA) (in Primary) and Individual and Societies in Arabic (IAS A) (Secondary).
+The home language of Arabic is used in some classes depending on grade level, including Religion (in Primary and Secondary), Social Studies in Arabic (SSA) (in Primary), and Individual and Societies in Arabic (IAS A) (Secondary) and in alignment with the requirements of the Ministry of Education.

-In the Primary School, the emphasis is on continuing acquisition of English language skills and refinement of Arabic for Arabic home language speakers and Arabic acquisition for home language speakers of languages other than Arabic.
+In Primary School, the emphasis is on the continuing acquisition of English language skills and refinement of Arabic for Arabic home language speakers and Arabic acquisition for home language speakers of languages other than Arabic.
 Language and Literacy courses are delivered in the English language.
 All other courses are delivered in English, with the exception of Religion and SSA (as required by the Ministry of Education).

-In the Secondary School, all subjects are delivered in English with the exception of Arabic Language, Religion, Spanish and religion, and IAS A. Spanish is offered to students as a third language in the MYP and DP.
+In Secondary School, all subjects are delivered in English with the exception of Arabic Language, Religion, Spanish and religion, and IAS A. Spanish is offered to students as a third language in the MYP and DP.
 All students will be strongly encouraged to use the targeted language of instruction in the corresponding class.

-As language is the key to all learning, appropriate linguistic strategies will be taught throughout all subjects regardless of language of instruction.
+As language is the key to all learning, appropriate linguistic strategies will be taught throughout all subjects regardless of the language of instruction.
 Through the communicative approach for language development, the language curriculum and instruction will enable students to:

-Acquire knowledge to help them make sense of their surroundings;

-- Critically express thoughts with clarity and confidence; - Develop communication and critical thinking skills; - Confidently communicate, either orally and/or in writing; - Understand the power of language and apply it appropriately; - Choose appropriate registers according to audience, situation and need; - Find a balance between listening and speaking; and - Reflect on how they use language.
+- Acquire knowledge to help them make sense of their surroundings; - Critically express thoughts with clarity and confidence; - Develop communication and critical thinking skills; - Confidently communicate, either orally and/or in writing; - Understand the power of language and apply it appropriately; - Choose appropriate registers according to an audience, situation, and need; - Find a balance between listening and speaking; and - Reflect on how they use language.